- Introduction to Research

 How to find journal articles

 Journal articles will form an important part of your research.
 Most of the journals subscribed to by UC Library are available online.
 Search the Library collection using UCanFind or the Library Subject Guides to find journal articles.
-For help on how to search for journal articles see the Library FAQ.
+For help on how to search for journal articles, please go to Ask a Librarian.

 Peer-reviewed (Refereed) Journals